Am I covered for that? 10 questions about car insurance answered

 3. Will car insurance cover vandalism?

-“However, if you have third party, fire and theft insurance, we’ll only cover damage related to theft or fire.
+“However, if you have our third party, fire and theft insurance, or our third party property damage car insurance with the fire and theft option, we’ll only cover damage related to theft or fire.
 So if a person attempts theft and damages your car in this process, for example, if your window is smashed, then we can cover these damages,” he adds.

 4. Will car insurance cover a cracked windshield?